aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 ## Lab Objectives

-In this exercise, you will:
+In this lab, you will complete the following tasks:

 + Task 1: Create the CoreServicesVnet virtual network and subnets
 + Task 2: Create the ManufacturingVnet virtual network and subnets